-Ultra-High Sample-Rate (Delta-Sigma) Digital Delay with Analog Filtering
+Ultra-High Sample-Rate (Delta-Sigma) Digital Delay with Analog Filtering and Limiting

 Transparent, Analog "Dry" Path with Tons of Headroom

 All hand wired with Switchcraft open-frame jacks.

 Thanks to Björn Juhl for helpful advice with regard to my limiter circuit.

 We’ll invoice you for the balance including the shipping cost upon completion.

 Allow about 2 to 4 weeks for us to get through our list and make your pedal.

 If I don’t answer an email, please re-send it in case I missed it.
 We are busier now than ever.